My Paternal Grandparents:

 Three Generations: Walter G, Clifford R and Walter D Wood

 After my grandfather's stroke, my dad helped with the farm during the winter.
 I remember traveling with him to various restaurants, some as far away as Orlando, to deliver the produce that they grew.
 I also remember harvesting cabbage and other vegetables.
-At some point, it became too much, and the farm became more like a garden for their own use.
-Because they only had a small refrigerator and the fact that they grew a lot of what they ate, every year my grandmother would can the vegetables, fruits and other crops they harvested.
-They had orange, tangerine, and grapefruit trees in the yard.
-I remember helping plant Okra and green beans one winter.
-Celery, cabbage, and lettuce were some of the crops they grew.
-They also grew strawberries and raised chickens for eggs, both to sell and eat.
-Fried chicken or chicken and dumplings were frequently on the menu.
+At some point, it became too much for my grandmother and the farm became more like a garden for their own use.

-I should mention at this point, I primarily lived my early years in Bethesda MD just outside of Washington DC where my mother's Dowling family was in the hotel business.
-My other grandmother, Ethel McDaniel Dowling who we called "Mema" was by now a widow and kept a winter home in St. Petersburg just across the state from Fellsmere.
-Generally, my mother and I spent our winters in Mema's St. Pete home.
-My father, who managed the hotels in DC, would come down when he had the opportunity.
+I should mention at this point that I primarily lived my early years in Bethesda MD just outside of Washington DC where my mother's Dowling parents were in the hotel business.
+My other grandmother Dowling who we called "Mema" became a widow in 1948 kept a winter home in St. Petersburg just across the state from Fellsmere.
+Generally, my mother and I spent our winters in Mema's St. Pete home while my father managed the hotels in DC, He would come down to Florida when he had the opportunity.
 Every other week, my mother, dad (if he was there) and I would drive across the state on highway 60 to Fellsmere to spend the weekend with my Wood grandparents.
 As a result, I had some good times in Fellsmere as a boy.

-I did not realize that for many years there was no heat in the house.
-I realized this while writing this article and looking at old photos rom around 1940 I noticed there was no chimney on the side of the house so sometime in the late 1940s, my dad installed a kerosene stove in the corner of the living room and two small propane heaters; one in the only bedroom and one in the bathroom.
-Looking back on it, those propane heaters could have been extremely dangerous since touching it would give you a severe burn and the flame inside them could have set fire to anything flammable that got too close.
+I did not realize that for many years there was no heat in their house.
+I realized this while writing this article and looking at old photos from around 1940 I noticed there was no chimney on the side of the house so sometime in the late 1940s, my dad must have installed a kerosene stove in the corner of the living room.
+He also put in two small propane heaters -- their stove had already been propane -- one in the only bedroom and one in the bathroom.
+Looking back on it, those propane heaters were extremely dangerous since touching them would give you a severe burn and the flame inside them could have set fire to anything flammable that got too close.

 Unfortunately, farming for a living never required Social Security taxes to be paid and there was no Medicare or Medicaid back then so all they had financially was my grandmother's Social Security check and what they made from the garden to live on.